 ❷ We have fixed the issue and have completely revamped our code review and release process so this never happens again.

 ❺ We really hope you give us another chance and don't give up on us.
-All of us here at Food2Home start our day bright and early, pumped to both bring you mouthwatering food and to bring much more consistent business to our restaurant partners.
+All of us here at Food2Home start our day bright and early, excited to bring you mouthwatering food and to bring consistent business to our restaurant partners.

-❼ Here's a picture of us having a hands on strategy session:
+❻ Here's a picture of us having a hands on strategy session:

-Our sincerest apologies again for disappointing you.
+My sincerest apologies again for disappointing you.
 We hope that you will forgive us.

-❼ Put a human face on your company by showing a non-staged photo of your team.
+❻ Put a human face on your company by showing a non-staged photo of your team.